Alcaenlay/TeachyTally/README.md

-# Firebase Studio
+# Teachy Tally

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter made by Allen Paulo V. Caya.

 To get started, take a look at src/app/page.tsx.